cchen156/Learning-to-See-in-the-Dark/README.md

 By default, the code takes the data in the "./dataset/Sony/" folder and "./dataset/Fuji/".
 If you save the dataset in other folders, please change the "input_dir" and "gt_dir" at the beginning of the code.

 Loading the raw data and proccesing by Rawpy takes significant more time than the backpropagation.
-By default, the code will load all the training data into memory.
+By default, the code will load all the groundtruth data processed by Rawpy into memory without 8-bit or 16-bit quantization.
 This requires at least 64GB RAM for training the Sony model and 128GB RAM for the Fuji model.
 We will provide RAM friendly code and processed images soon.

 ## Questions
 If you have questions about the code and data, please email to cchen156@illinois.edu.